Useful Coronavirus information

 Mindfulness and coronavirus

 Many people are struggling with anxiety at the moment.
 In response to this, Public Health Wales has launched Activate your life, a free online course.
 This free course is designed to help you improve your mental health and wellbeing.
-Feeling worried or anxious can have a big impact on your health and for some people life can be particularly difficult, and mindfulness can help to allay feelings of anxiety.
+Feeling worried or anxious can have a big impact on your health.
+For some people life can be particularly difficult, and mindfulness can help to allay feelings of anxiety.
 To access the course, click here.

 Social distancing and sight loss

 People with sight loss struggle to social distance.
 Not everyone has a guide dog or uses a white cane, so not every visual impairment is obvious.
 The Partially Sighted Society has produced some bright yellow lanyards for people with sight loss to wear when they are out and about to make other people aware that the wearer is visually impaired and is unable to socially distance.
-We have some on order so call us on 029 2039 8900 if you would like to purchase one for £2.00.
+We have some on order.
+If you would like to purchase one for £2.00, call us on 029 2039 8900.

 Testing for coronavirus